MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 By deploying an application, service, or component, you distribute it for installation on other computers, devices, servers, or in the cloud.
 You choose the appropriate method in Visual Studio for the type of deployment that you need.

-For help with deployment:
+Get help for your deployment task:

-- Not sure what publishing option to choose?
+- Not sure what deployment option to choose?
 See [What publishing options are right for me?](#what-publishing-options-are-right-for-me)
-- To get help for deployment issues for ASP.NET Core, see [Troubleshoot ASP.NET Core on Azure App Service and IIS](/aspnet/core/test/troubleshoot-azure-iis)
+- For help with deployment issues for ASP.NET Core, see [Troubleshoot ASP.NET Core on Azure App Service and IIS](/aspnet/core/test/troubleshoot-azure-iis)
 - To deploy to a new target, if you have previously created a publish profile, select **New** from the **Publish** window for a configured profile.

    ![Create a new publish profile](../deployment/media/create-a-new-publish-profile.png)

-   Then choose a deployment option in the Publish window.
+   Then, choose a deployment option in the Publish window.
+For information on your publishing options, see the following sections.

 ## What publishing options are right for me?